 On Saturday, we attended the bustling Tofino Public Market.
 It’s always really nice to meet with locals and talk all about recycling.
 Being physically present at an event allows us to answer questions, get in-depth about the program and raise awareness among those who didn’t know that they can easily recycle small appliances and power tools.
 The nearest recycling depot to Tofino is located in Ucluelet, a 30-minute drive to the south.
 At the end of the event, we dropped in the Ucluelet Bottle Depot to recycle the market’s collection and received the warmest welcome from the staff.

 If you don’t know where the nearest recycling location is to your home, check out our depot locator right here.
 You just have to enter your postal code, it’s that easy ? !

 Our first event in Bamfield

 Our last event of the trip took place in Bamfield, home to the nationally renowned Marine Sciences Center.
 Again, we had the pleasure to pair up with the Alberni-Clayoquot Regional District to host a recycling event at the East Transfer Station.
-It was a success and the local community repeatedly expressed their gratitude of having ElectroRecycle take the time to visit and educate on recycling small appliances and power tools.
+It was a success and the local community repeatedly expressed their gratitude for having ElectroRecycle take the time to visit.
 What a great event!

 We want to thank the Alberni-Clayoquot Regional District for joining us during our west coast adventures.
 They came with so much energy and ideas on how to better assist the communities in their region.
 We look forward to working together again!